virtualio/classifier/README.md

               for this there is a need for extra deep lerning libraries/frameworks such as:
               [TensorFlow](https://www.tensorflow.org/) and [Keras](https://keras.io/)

-* it would be great to install the software in a rasberry pi for a demo.
+* it would be great to install the software in a raspberry pi for a demo.